Sergey Trakhimenok: Career

 Trakhimenok served in the army and worked at a factory.
 In 1977, he graduated from the Sverdlovsk Institute of Law, Faculty of Law.
 In 1981, he participated in the Higher Courses of the KGB.
-Since 1990, he has been living in Minsk and received two scientific degrees: Doctor of Law (1999) and Professor (2003).
-He became the Member of the Writers' Union of Russia in 1994 and the Union of Writers of Belarus in 1996.
+Since 1990, he has been living in Minsk and received two scientific degrees: Doctor of Law (1999) and professor (2003).
+He became a member of the Writers' Union of Russia in 1994 and the Union of Writers of Belarus in 1996.
 In 1996–1999, he headed the department of legal disciplines of the National Security Institute of the Republic of Belarus.
-In 1999–2000, he was appointed as the Head of the Situation and Analytical Center of the State Secretariat of the Security Council of the Republic of Belarus.
-From 2005 to 2007, Trakhimenok was a Deputy Director of the Civil Service Institute, and since 2008 he’s been the Director of the Research Institute of Theory and Practice of the State Administration at The Academy of Public Administration, under the aegis of the President of the Republic of Belarus.
+In 1999–2000, he was appointed as the head of the Situation and Analytical Center of the State Secretariat of the Security Council of the Republic of Belarus.
+From 2005 to 2007, Trakhimenok was a deputy director of the Civil Service Institute, and since 2008 he has been the director of the Research Institute of Theory and Practice of the State Administration at The Academy of Public Administration, under the aegis of the president of the Republic of Belarus.